rodneyfv/Image_TimeSeries_MDDM/Functions/README.txt

-Description of the files in the folder 'Images_matlab_87'
+Description of the files in the folder 'Functions'

 ##########################################################

-Folder: Wavelet_Density_Estimation_PV1997
-Description:
-Folder containing the functions used to estimate a density function using the method proposed by Pinheiro and Vidakovic (1997)

 File: smooth2d.m
 Description: